 Communicating business performance data to your team is fundamental to helping them collaborate and engage, and to helping you reach your business goals.
-The most important data will center around operational and financial budgets, sales and revenue goals, and customer and employee satisfaction.
+The most important data will center around operational and financial budgets, sales incentives and revenue goals, and customer and employee satisfaction; and ultimately tie that data back to your email database.

 Five effective communication techniques: